CreatorsTF/community-launcher/README.md

 ### Contributing
 If you have something to contribute, please, open a pull request!
 Make sure your PR tries to solve/improve one thing at a time and isn't messy.
 Pull requests should always have a specific goal to accomplish.

+Please do NOT make a pull request or change that only seeks to change code styling or do "housekeeping" as these will be denied and closed.

 If you have a bug report or a suggestion, open an issue!
 Try to use the templates and give good information.
 The launcher is currently in an alpha state so any help is appreciated.